 Chimney breasts and fireplaces

 Repair category 1

 Notes Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.

 Internal decorations

 Repair category 1

-Notes Some decorative finishes are marked.
+Notes Some marked/scuffed paintwork was noted.

 Cellars

 Repair category -

 Notes